myrrlyn/oeuvre/conjecture-codes-malacath.md

 - No theft

   This one is fairly self-explanatory.
 The Orcs are a highly tribal culture, and acts of pure selfishness hurt the tribe.
 This is to be avoided.
 Therefore, theft is condemned.
 Property is well defined, and if status is vague, the item in question is considered as belonging to the Chief until he says otherwise.
   The tribe must survive, even to individual detriment.

 - No cowardly murder

   Similar to the theft rule, murder is forbidden.
 It damages the tribe.
-    Killing in combat is of course exempt, as combat is a challenge and the better Orc wins (see below). 𠇊“Cowardly” killings include backstabbing, using magic, or poisoning the other.
+Killing in combat is of course exempt, as combat is a challenge and the better Orc wins (see below).
+“Cowardly” killings include backstabbing, using magic, or poisoning the other.
 There are probably more, and it’s most likely a subjective rule than a list of criteria.

 - Death in combat is glory

   Much like the Nords, the Orcs have a warrior culture and it is shown (through *Skyrim’s* Old Orc) that they would rather die fighting than in bed.
 Malacath prizes fighters, and would rather one of his own lose a fight than die without fighting.

 - Only the most strong may thrive

   Seen in the Strongholds’ marriage practices.
 Only the Chief takes wives and bears children.
 The strongest of his sons becomes Chief, and the cycle continues.
 Wives are likely taken from other Strongholds to offset inbreeding.
   Orcs outside the Strongholds are likely exempt from this marriage rule, but they still compete fiercely.
 This can be seen in their dedication and work ethic, be they mining, smithing, or even cooking.
 The Gourmet wasn’t satisfied being anything less.

 - Isolation is safety

   Born from three eras of being hunted and killed by all, especially Bretons and Redguards.
 Seen in the Strongholds’ xenophobia to non-Orcs.
 They are not fanatical about it, however, as non-Orcs may be granted Blood-kin status, but they must first earn it.

 - Courage, Duty, Honor, Loyalty: prized virtues

 - Fight with valor: again, warrior culture.
 Orcs are fierce warriors and weakness will not be tolerated.
 One with the Berserker Rage ability.

 - Mercy is for the weak

   Orcs do not have jails where prisoners may wait and think on their misdeeds.
   They must sacrifice, in means or health.
 Orcs do not take prisoners in battle nor lessen their ferocity for seemingly less potent victims.
 This can be seen in their behavior in raids described by Bretons, though one must filter out some bias.

 - Cold iron, hot blood

   This one is just a motto made from dialogue (with Borgakh the Steel Heart, if I remember correctly).
 Orcs love their weaponry (they are naturally talented smiths) and fighting.
 This seems like an apt summary of their behavior.

 ____